-We face intense competition in our business that could result in downward pricing pressure and the loss of market share.
+We face intense competition in our business, which could result in downward pricing pressure and the loss of market share.

 The seismic data acquisition services industry is a highly competitive business in the continental U.S. and Canada.
 Additionally, the seismic data acquisition business is extremely price competitive and has a history of periods in which seismic contractors bid jobs below cost and, therefore, adversely affected industry pricing.
 Many contracts are awarded on a bid basis, which may further increase competition based primarily on price.
-Further, the barriers to entry in the seismic industry are not prohibitive, and it would not be difficult for seismic companies outside of the U.S. to enter the domestic market and compete with us.
+Further, the barriers to entry in the seismic industry are substantial but not prohibitive.
+The recent increase in channel count and number of energy source units required for larger projects makes it more costly and timely for new seismic companies or those outside of the U.S. to enter the domestic market and compete with us.